sharetribe/flex-docs/src/docs/howto-events/like-feature/index.md

 ###### Step 9: Update ListingPageComponent propTypes

-FTW uses _propTypes_ to validate that the data we receive is valid:
+The template uses _propTypes_ to validate that the data we receive is
+valid:

 ```diff
   lineItems: array,